InfinityVM/InfinityVM/programs/README.md

 This folder contains sample programs for running in the zkVM executor.

-We currently only have an SP1 program, but might support other zkVMs in the future.
+We currently have SP1 programs, and plan to support other zkVMs in the future.

 Open questions: